Chen-Abudi/travel_love/README.md

 ## 🔎 Intro

-See and explore my responsive Travel (Photography Blog) landing page for a glimpse of the incredible destinations I've traveled to.
+See and explore my responsive Travel Photography (Blog) landing page for a glimpse of the incredible destinations I've already traveled to.
 Photos and video were taken and edited by me (and only couple were taken by fam).
 This is a Front-End Project.

 ## 🛠️ Technologies & Techniques